mantidproject/mantid/docs/source/algorithms/PolDiffILLReduction-v1.rst

 - *Height*

 The SampleMass needs to be defined, as well as the FormulaUnitMass, even when the self-attenuation is not taken into account.
-The other parameters are required when the self-attenuation is calculated.
+The other parameters are required when the self-attenuation coefficients are calculated.

 Container-only keys: